githiago-f/githiago-f/README.md

 #### I'm
 - 🔭 A fullstack developer currently working at SharePrime as SharePoint developer.
-- 😄 Passionate at Functional Programming and TypeScript.
+- 😄 Passionate at Functional Programming, TypeScript and Scala.
 - 🌱 Learning Spring Framework.